 Who we are

 The Music Network is Australia’s #1 source for music industry news, charts and jobs since 1994.
-In 2017 the publication was acquired by Jaden Social.

 The Music Network reflects this rapidly changing local and international music scene, offering a deeper perspective on digital consumption and media, music marketing, the measurement of popularity and the multifaceted live music industry.